 Top jazz musicians perform together

 Each year, one city is selected for the annual Global Host celebration.
 Everything culminates in one incredible performance.
-The All-Star Global Concert features the best jazz musicians from countries around the world, including Esperanza Spalding, Robert Glasper, and Aretha Franklin, just to name a few.
+The All-Star Global Concert has featured some of the best jazz musicians from around the world, including Esperanza Spalding, Robert Glasper, and Aretha Franklin, just to name a few.